Moving into adulthood

 You can also find advice specifically for students with disabilities at:

 - Your Transition Plan - preparing for the future

 - 14 to 19: your options in education, employment and training

-When you have turned 16 and completed year 12 at school, one of the choices open to you is to leave school and start work.
+When you have turned 16 and finished year 12 at school, one of the choices open to you is to leave school and start work.
 While you are still at school, you can get advice about finding a job from your school careers adviser.

-If you have a disability you can get advice and practical help with finding a job or gaining new skills from a Employment Service Adviser at your local Jobs & Benefits office/JobCentre.
+If you have a disability you can get advice and practical help with finding a job or gaining new skills from a Employment Service Adviser at your local Jobs and Benefits office/JobCentre.
 These advisers give skilled advice at every stage of your search for a job and can make sure you know which benefits or allowances you're entitled to claim.